gpaddis/config/README.md

-These are my configuration files.
+These are my configuration files and some scripts to automatize the configuration of a new system.

-Clone the repo in a folder in the home directory, then run the script `./setup.sh`.
-It will create symlinks to the files and install the necessary plugins.
+Clone the repo in a folder in the home directory, then run the shell scripts.